SSHVersionControl/git-web-client/README.md

 Welcome to the Online GIT Version Control System.
-This systems allows you to commit,search history, branch, push, pull, and many other action on git repositories, locate locally and on remote servers with SSH access.
-This system has been build using symfony2.
+This systems allows you to commit,search history, branch, push, pull, and many other action on git repositories, locate locally and on remote servers with SFTP/SSH access.
+This system has been build using full stack symfony2 framework.
 It comes with an inbuilt issue tracker, to help organise your bugs, but also integrates with
 Github or Gitlabs, issue tracker for better remote support.